fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_PRNG.md

 ### Description

-Generate a integer random number in a specific range [-2^k, 2^k - 1] according to the input integer kind n.
-This random number will be operated by bit opeartors instead of normal arithmetic operators.
+Generate an integer pseudorandom number in a specific range [-2^k, 2^k - 1] according to the input integer kind n.
+This pseudorandom number will be operated by bit opeartors instead of normal arithmetic operators.

 ### Syntax